Fact Check: Repeat Posts About 'Approximately 2 Years Old' Boy Taken To Police Station Are NOT Authentic -- Bait & Switch For Real Estate Ads

 Fact Check: Repeat Posts About 'Approximately 2 Years Old' Boy Taken To Police Station Are NOT Authentic -- Bait & Switch For Real Estate Ads Bait & Switch

 Are social media posts posting authentic information that police officers in various states have "no idea" where an "approximately 2 years old" boy who was found and taken to a police station lives?
-No, that's not true: Lead Stories has debunked this particular story about an "approximately two years old" boy before.
+No, that's not true: Lead Stories has debunked a variation of this particular story about an "approximately two years old" boy before.
 These bait-and-switch posts use an emotional tale about a child supposedly lost in various locations across the U.S. to draw an audience, then flip to display sham real estate ads.

 This version of the claim appeared in a post (archived here) on Facebook on October 10, 2024.
 The post had side-by-side images of a white-complexioned person carrying a brown-complexioned male toddler with a loss of pigment on one side of his face.
 The caption said: